NaN-NaN-sempai/WhatsappWeb_Notification_Audio_Overrider/README.md

 The original version does not save the pages where you disable CSP, so I modified the code to work with this project.
 You can use the modified version by selecting 'Load Unpacked' in your browser's extension manager.

-Changed version at `../extension/disable CSP changed`.
+Modified version at `../extension/disable CSP changed`.
 Load it at Chrome's extension manager: [`chrome://extensions/`](chrome://extensions/)

 ### After installing them, remember to activate all of them on the Whatsapp Web page.